loxilb-io/loxilbdocs/docs/https.md

 ```
 docker run -u root --cap-add SYS_ADMIN   --restart unless-stopped --privileged -dit -v /dev/log:/dev/log -v `pwd`/cert:/opt/loxilb/cert/ --net=host --name loxilb ghcr.io/loxilb-io/loxilb:latest --tls
 ```
+The http only api channel is still available at this point.
+We can restrict its availability only inside the pod by adding the argument ```--host=127.0.0.1```.
 If loxilb is running in-cluster, we can use volume mounts to the loxilb pod.
 The volume mount option is similar to what will be used for kube-loxilb as explained below.

 ## Run kube-loxilb with updated rootCA